 Amy has a BA in Political Science from Wright State University and an MSA from Central Michigan University.

 She and her husband, Randy Boyer, co-exist with their two Siberian Huskies, Houdini and Jackson, and Finnegan the mystery dog in the greater Cincinnati area.
-Finnegan is a certified therapy dog, and Amy and Finn visit the Ronald McDonald House, hospice and nursing homes in the Cincinnati area.
+Finnegan is a certified therapy dog, and Amy and Finn visit residents at The Barrington assisted living facility and the Cincinnati Ronald McDonald House.